 Enter me, a bored coder, who decided to take on the challenge of creating an SSL clone.

 Install ncat which is usually a part of the nmap package, but sometimes standalone.

 Then to use the code after the server is set up and working (there is one free to use and live

 OR use the less elegant but more portable solution if unable to install ncat:

 To your .bashrc.
 Then source it so it works in the current session:

-Than you can just run commands and pipe their output to the sp, which will return a link to the pasted content in a terminal.
+Then you can just run commands and pipe their output to the sp, which will return a link to the pasted content in a terminal.

 The terminal paste code